 Customers are also given the right to be informed of what the purpose their data is being used for, exactly what data is collected, and if there have been any data security breaches.
 These wide-ranging reforms, designed to allow for a much greater level of transparency, ensure that customers are not only more secure but are also more aware of what exactly their data entails.
 When individuals are allowed to download all of the data that international companies hold about them, they have a better idea of what their data actually is, and can get a better idea of what sort of access they want to let companies have.
 Customers, therefore, are more likely to be trusting of what exactly a company does, since data is no longer an abstract concept but something more tangible.
 Two-thirds of Europeans have now heard of GDPR, demonstrating the reach of the regulation and its impact in boosting awareness.
 Compliant companies are therefore likely to benefit from the implementation of GDPR.

 With the implementation of GDPR across Europe, companies are now considering data to be an intrinsic part of cyber essentials.
 Data handling is key to modern business operations, and to ensure that your company is completely compliant, you may need expert help.
-CyberSmart can help make a complicated bit of regulation, much simpler.
-With IASME GDPR Readiness you are able to prove you have taken the steps to be GDPR compliant, with all the policies and processes to back it up.
-Speak to our team today to find out more.
+CyberSmart can help make a complicated bit of regulation, much simpler with our Privacy toolbox, click here to find out more.